Tuition Payment Frequently Asked Questions

 What are the acceptable forms of payment?

-Cash, personal checks, money orders and some credit cards are accepted.
-(Brookdale accepts MasterCard, Visa, and Discover cards only).
+Cash, personal checks, and money orders are accepted.

-Checks can be mailed to Brookdale Community College, 765 Newman Springs Road, Lincroft, NJ, 07738 Attn: Accounts Receivable.
+Checks can be mailed to Brookdale Community College, 765 Newman Springs Road, Lincroft, NJ, 07738 Attn: Student Accounts.

 Do you have a tuition payment plan?
 How does it work?